Bikeman868/NPL/docs/LANGUAGE.md

 - You can include further `emit` statements for situations where your process waits for multiple messages to be received before emitting a message in response.
 - Keeping the process definition and tests together like this has many advantages, especially in understanding what a process is supposed to do, and remembering to update the tests when the process is updated.
 - The only thing external to the process that can break the unit test are changes to the message definitions.
-- No dependencies means no mocks, whic also means no need to update mocks when the real implementation's behavior changes.
+- No dependencies means no mocks, which also means no need to update mocks when the real implementation's behavior changes.